neurophant/ouija/README.rst

 Ouija
 =====

-Python app and library to build reliable TCP and UDP tunnels for TCP traffic
+Python relay-proxy server and library to build reliable TCP and UDP tunnels for TCP traffic

 |pypi|